Key Takeaways

 Tailgating assaults frequently use social engineering techniques to trick staff members into allowing access.
 Typical pretexts include:

-• Delivery Driver Disguise: Staff members could be reluctant to allow access to strangers.
-However, in order to gain access to guarded zones, attackers might pose as delivery trucks carrying heavy parcels.
+Delivery Driver Disguise: Staff members could be reluctant to allow access to strangers.
+However, to gain access to guarded zones, attackers might pose as delivery trucks carrying heavy parcels.

-• Complete Hands Trick: In order to move big objects, assailants may pose as employees or delivery personnel.
+Complete Hands Trick: To move big objects, assailants may pose as employees or delivery personnel.
 A person who seems to be having difficulties is more likely to have their door held open.

 It is imperative for organizations to acknowledge these physical security threats and train staff to spot social engineering techniques.
-Reducing tailgating hazards and protecting sensitive places need the implementation of stringent security systems.
+Reducing tailgating hazards and protecting sensitive places requires the implementation of stringent security systems.

 In what location does tailgating occur?

 In busy multi-tenant buildings, tailgating attacks are rampant.
 Random people entering the building for purposes not known to the building’s employees makes it easy for tailgaters.
-This makes it simpler for criminals to bypass security measures and gain access into restricted areas.
+This makes it simpler for criminals to bypass security measures and gain access to restricted areas.
+According to a Readex Research study, 48% of organizations reported at least one tailgating breach in the last two years.

-Employees that do not comply with cybersecurity protocols are also prone to tailgating in their workplaces.
-Indolence, lack of knowledge about possible attacks, and lack of teaching about social engineering strategies contributes to this problem.
-Employees who do not see the problems of security will let attackers breach the premises to increase chances of compromising security.
+Employees who do not comply with cybersecurity protocols are also prone to tailgating in their workplaces.
+Indolence, lack of knowledge about possible attacks, and lack of teaching about social engineering strategies contribute to this problem.
+Employees who do not see the problems of security will let attackers breach the premises to increase the chances of compromising security.

 Organizations are not immune to these issues, especially when there are no biometric access systems.
 Without electronic verification, certain places can be accessible to undeserving individuals.
-With no, or limited, advanced security measures, these companies will struggle in identifying places which are inadequately safeguarded and forming plans to alleviate these concerns.
+With no or limited advanced security measures, these companies will struggle in identifying places that are inadequately safeguarded and forming plans to alleviate these concerns.

 The Risks of Tailgating

 Due to the lack of sophisticated instruments needed, tailgating is frequently regarded as a low-tech attack.
 Nonetheless, it is a major physical security violation that may have detrimental effects on operations and finances.
-Weak access controls may be used by malicious actors in a number of ways to jeopardize an organization's security.
+Weak access controls may be used by malicious actors in several ways to jeopardize an organization's security.

 For instance, a tailgater may infect corporate machines with malware, steal expensive equipment, or exfiltrate confidential data.
 Additionally, they could disable important systems, introduce malware or ransomware into the network, or open a backdoor to obtain access in the future.
-Some attackers set up covert cameras in order to remotely monitor business operations and carry out corporate espionage.
+Some attackers set up covert cameras to remotely monitor business operations and conduct corporate espionage.
 Others pilfer client names, financial information, or intellectual property.

 Corporate spies, criminals, vandals, and irate workers can all be considered tailgaters.
 Unauthorized access can cause safety risks, property damage, and operational disruptions regardless of the purpose.
 In severe situations, tailgating can potentially lead to injuries, fires, or stampedes that endanger workers.